Juniper/terraform-provider-mist/docs/resources/org_nacidp.md

 # mist_org_nacidp (Resource)

 This resource manages NAC IDPs (Identity Providers).

-The NAC IDPs to validate NAC client accounts against an IDP with OAuth2.0, LDAP/LDAPS, or a local Mist Edge.
+The NAC IDPs are used to validate NAC client accounts against an IDP with OAuth2.0, LDAP/LDAPS, or a local Mist Edge.
 Mist Access Assurance can also retrieve group membership from the IDP, and use this information in the NAC Rules (`mist_org_nacrule` resource)

 IMPORTANT: